melbourne-lab/demgen_overlap/sandbox/sandbox_notebook.md

 A potential problem is what to do about small popuplation effects...
 I will think about this.

 This also doesn't really address the issue of what to do for breeding value initialization, but Dan did provide some ideas here.

+##### `test_equilibrium_variance.R` (May 24 2022)

+I (thought that I) figured out an analytical expression for the equilibrium variance of an age-structured population.
+Here, I tested if it was correct (and looked at a few other things).
+I did this by looking at simulations with initially large populations (2000 individuals) with a mean growth rate of approximately 1 for ~25 generations.

+It turns out my expressions were not correct (even after correcting for some silly things).

+It looks like the age distribution is geometric, with rate approximately `s.max` (which is interesting, because with selection the mean survival is not `s.max` but instead something below it - I suppose in a large population this is not an issue.)
+There was some correction needed for the fact that ages begin at one instead of zero, though - this needs to be included in subsequent steps.

+Likewise, it does look like the expression for variance after successive rounds of selection holds, although for the very old cohorts there is a ton of noise as would be expected from the small sample sizes.

+So what is different?
+I think it's the covariances among all of the groups.
+This I would need to play around with by hand.

+An intersting pattern I saw surprisingly often was a sort of periodicity to the phenotypes going from cohort to cohort.
+That is, looking in one generation at the variance from cohort to cohort, there would be an up-down-up-down pattern around the mean.
+What is this?

+Oh yeah, and what about non-genetic phenotypic variance?
+Most of what I was looking at was a small number of simulations with perfect heritability.
+But of course the phenotypic variance is what determines the growth rate, and the rate of adaptation... ugh.
+Perhaps it's worth only looking at perfect heritability in these simulations?
+But then there is the geno-pheno gap...

+There are some cool visualizations in this script by the way!
+Looking at variance across cohorts, generations, ages...